CIRED/Res-IRF/documentation/source/input_2012.md

    :stub-columns: 1
 ```

+In the absence of any substantial improvement in the quality of the data available, the matrix remains unchanged from
+version 2.0 of the model.

 #### Extensive margin

 Parameter ρ (of renovation function) is calibrated, for each type of decision-maker and each initial label (i.e., 6x6=36